Clayface: John Carlinger

-John Carlinger was a renowned actor and director of horror movies who held a film exhibition aboard the yacht Varania III.
+John Carlinger was a renowned actor and director who held a film exhibition aboard the yacht Varania III.
 Basil Karlo, the original Clayface, assaulted Carlinger with murderous intent because Carlinger neglected to "invite" him to the event, but Carlinger killed Karlo instead.
 Feeling threatened by a few actors attending the exhibition who were rumored to be demanding an audit of his production company's finances, Carlinger used Karlo's alter ego to mask his true identity and intentions when he gunned these actors down in cold blood.
 Batman deduced "Clayface's" true identity by the water-solubility of his makeup, revealing it to be a type of makeup used by modern actors instead of the greasepaint Karlo was more likely to use.
-Batman punched Carlinger's lights out and exposed his murder scheme, putting the corrupt movie producer's brief stint as Clayface to an abrupt end.
+Batman punched Carlinger's lights out and exposed his murder scheme.

+In "DC All In", John Carlinger appears at a Clayface gathering called the Fraternity of Mud.
+His history of his encounter with Basil Karlo and the identity theft remains intact, with Carlinger expressing remorse for the incident.
+When Harley Quinn accidentally crashes the gathering, Carlinger and the other Clayfaces attack her.
+The Clayfaces stop their attack when Harley uses formaldehyde on Clownface.